 Arena of Verona

 This amphitheater, built in the 1st Century A.D., was Verona’s answer to Rome’s Colosseum (although it actually predates the Colosseum almost 50 years).
-It is still remarkable well preserved and hosts Verona’s annual summer opera festival.
-(See our previous post on Performing in Verona Opera. ).
+It is still remarkably well preserved and hosts Verona’s annual summer opera festival.
+(See our previous post on Performing in Verona Opera.

 Basilica di San Zeno Maggiore